Valuation of asset and volatility derivatives using decoupled time-changed L\'evy processes: Specific model analysis

 \subsubsection{Stochastic volatility with jumps}

-The stochastic volatility model with jump provides us with a first instance of a decoupled time change not otherwise obtainable as an ordinary time change.
+The stochastic volatility model with jumps (SVJ) provides us with a first instance of a decoupled time change not otherwise obtainable as an ordinary time change.
 The SVJ model is in fact a L\'evy decoupled time change with a time-changed continuous part and a time-homogeneous jump part.
 The dynamics for the asset price are given by the exponential jump diffusion:

 for some Brownian motion $W^1_t$, stochastic variance process $v_t$, Poisson process $N_t$ and jump size $J$ having compensator $\kappa$.
-The underlying DTC structure of the Bates model is given by $X_{T,U}=X^c_{T_t}+X^d_t$ with the characteristic triplet for $X_t$ being $(0, 1, \lambda f_J(x) dx)$ and $T_t$ of the form (\ref{T}).
-By taking as a jump distribution a Normal random variable, and as a process for the variance a square-root equation
+The underlying DTC structure of the Bates model is given by $X_{T,U}=X^c_{T_t}+X^d_t$ with the characteristic triplet for $X_t$ being $(0, 1, \lambda f_J(x) dx)$ and $T_t$ taking the form (\ref{T}).
+By assuming as a jump distribution a normal random variable, and as a variance process the square-root equation:

-we have the model by Bates, \cite{Bates1}.
+we have the model by Bates (1996).
 For the discounted asset value to be a martingale, the parameters of the driving stochastic volatility and jump process must be subject to the requirements of both subsection \ref{stochvol} and subsection \ref{merton}.
-It is straightforward to see that $\Phi_{t_0}(z,w)$ decomposes as:
+It is straightforward to see that $\Phi_{t_0}(z,w)$ decomposes into:

 where $\Phi_{t_0}^c(z,w)$ and $\Phi_{t_0}^d(z,w)$ are given respectively by (\ref{hestonPhi}) and (\ref{mertonPhi})-(\ref{mertonJumps}).
 Therefore: